PaddlePaddle/FastDeploy/java/android/README.md

 English | [简体中文](README_CN.md)

 # FastDeploy Android AAR Package
-Currently FastDeploy Android SDK supports image classification, target detection, OCR text recognition, semantic segmentation and face detection.
+Currently FastDeploy Android SDK supports image classification, object detection, OCR text recognition, semantic segmentation and face detection.
 More AI tasks will be added in the future.
 The following is the API documents for each task.
 To use the models integrated in FastDeploy on Android, you only need to take the following steps.
 - Model initialization
 - Calling the `predict` interface
 - Visualization validation (optional)